Background pattern

 This medication should not be used during pregnancy or breastfeeding.

-Although it is not expected that this medication will affect your ability to drive or operate machinery, if you experience drowsiness or dizziness, do not drive or operate hazardous machinery.
+Although it is not expected that this medication will affect your ability to drive or use machines, if you notice drowsiness or dizziness, do not drive or operate hazardous machinery.

 Utabon contains benzalkonium chloride

-This medication may cause nasal mucosa inflammation, especially with long-term treatments, because it contains benzalkonium chloride.
-If such a reaction is suspected (persistent nasal congestion), a nasal medication that does not contain this excipient should be used whenever possible.
+This medication may cause inflammation of the nasal mucosa, especially with long-term treatment, because it contains benzalkonium chloride.
+If such a reaction is suspected (persistent nasal congestion), whenever possible, a nasal medication that does not contain this excipient should be used.

 3. How to use Utabon